Eugene, Oregon: Utilities

 Eugene is the home of Oregon's largest publicly owned water and power utility, the Eugene Water & Electric Board (EWEB).
 EWEB got its start in the first decade of the 20th century, after an epidemic of typhoid found in the groundwater supply.
 The City of Eugene condemned Eugene's private water utility and began treating river water (first the Willamette; later the McKenzie) for domestic use.
 EWEB got into the electric business when power was needed for the water pumps.
 Excess electricity generated by the EWEB's hydropower plants was used for street lighting.

 Natural gas service is provided by NW Natural.

 Wastewater treatment services are provided by the Metropolitan Wastewater Management Commission, a partnership between the Cities of Eugene and Springfield and Lane County.

 Healthcare

-Three hospitals serve the Eugene-Springfield area.
-Sacred Heart Medical Center University District is the only one within Eugene city limits.
+Two hospitals serve the Eugene-Springfield area.
 McKenzie-Willamette Medical Center and Sacred Heart Medical Center at RiverBend are in Springfield.
 Oregon Medical Group, a primary care based multi-specialty group, operates several clinics in Eugene, as does PeaceHealth Medical Group.
 White Bird Clinic provides a broad range of health and human services, including low-cost clinics.
 The Volunteers in Medicine & Occupy Medical clinics provide free medical and mental care to low-income adults without health insurance.

 Eugene is one of the few municipalities in the US that does not fluoridate its water supply.